Sign up here to receive our complementary guide on how to facilitate a Philosophers’ Club. También disponible en Español

-When Christopher Phillips began these groups in 1996, he did so after asking himself what he could do, at a time of great polarization, that would in some modest way further the deeds of those noble souls who had come before him and, as William James put it, “suffered and laid down their lives” to better the lot of humankind?
-His epiphany was to be a philosopher in the mold of Socrates, and to inquire with anyone and everyone shared with him the aspiration of becoming more empathetic people and more critical and creative thinkers and doers.
+When Christopher Phillips began these groups in 1996, a while before impeachment proceedings would soon be underway for then-President Bill Clinton, he did so after asking himself what he could do, at a time of great jadedness and polarization, that would in some modest way further the deeds of those noble souls who had come before him and, as William James put it, “suffered and laid down their lives” to better the lot of humankind?
+His epiphany was to be a philosopher in the mold of Socrates, with ‘the people’ wherever they happened to be, and to inquire with anyone and everyone shared with him the aspiration of becoming more empathetic people and more critical and creative thinkers and doers.

 Today, there are hundreds of ongoing gatherings around the globe coordinated by hundreds of dedicated volunteers who are deeply committed to making ours a more participatory and inclusive world.
-We encourage you to facilitate your own Socrates Café, click here for information on how to start one.
+We encourage you to facilitate your own Socrates Café, click here for information on how to start one and facilitate one.